$0 Maryland Foster Care Quick-Start Checklist

 Kinship Care Rates

 Maryland made significant changes to kinship payment rates under the Moore-Miller administration's 2024 reforms.
 Relatives who are formally licensed as "Restricted Caregivers" receive monthly payments equivalent to the regular foster care board rate.
 Prior to licensing, relatives may qualify for emergency kinship payments while completing the licensing process.
-The state's kinship law reform resulted in a 33% increase in youth living with kin statewide — a direct result of making the financial support more accessible.
+The 2024–2025 reform increased kinship rates by approximately 33%, making the financial support more accessible.

 Tax Considerations